-These are tough circumstances to deal with and highly emotive, so rest assured that as mental health solicitors, Romain Coleman have a complete understanding of the issues and decisions you face.
+These are tough circumstances to deal with and highly emotive, so rest assured that as mental health solicitors, Romain Coleman has a complete understanding of the issues and decisions you face.
 Our mental health legal team will meet you with total compassion and respect.
-We can help you understand the process and options available to you and with issues such as power of attorney, advanced decisions and making provision for a will.
+We can help you understand the process and options available to you and with issues such as ‘power of attorney‘, advanced decisions, and making provision for a will.

 Romain Coleman’s team of skilled mental health solicitors specialising in dementia and Alzheimer’s are here to help you or your family put the processes in place to secure your future welfare.
 Mental health problems can often create complicated legal situations.
 We’ll make the process and options open to you as simple as possible so as to remove any stress and worry we can.

 If you or a loved one is facing the onset of Alzheimer’s or dementia caused by other injuries, call our expert elderly care solicitors today and find out how we can help secure a better future.
 You can call us on 0800 056 0346 or 0208 520 4555.